tobysmith568/di-attributes/README.md

 }
 ```

-This is the equivilent of having the following in your `Startup.cs`:
+This is the equivalent of having the following in your `Startup.cs`:

 ```cs
 services.Scoped<MyService>();